-Grows mostly in slow-moving fresh waters, but occasionally found in brackish waters.
-Often found in areas rich in nutrients and calcium.
+Slow-moving fresh waters; occasionally found in brackish waters; often found in areas rich in nutrients and calcium

 Found in the upper Chesapeake Bay and freshwater streams and rivers throughout the Bay watershed.